MarcusTL12/yatzy_solver/README.md

 is probably not worth it.
 For a given set of dice to be rerolled there is a well defined (and well known) probability distribution of which new set of dice you might end up with.
-For example if rerolling two dice you get the distribution of 1/36 chance of each combination of dice, with all the ones with two different dice having a permutational symmetry giving 21 unique rerolls.
+For example if rerolling two dice you get the distribution of 1/36 chance of each comiBination of dice, with all the ones with two different dice having a permutational symmetry giving 21 unique rerolls.
 For 5-6 dice the reduction due to permutation symmetries is not a trivial amount (7 776 / 46 656 -> 252 / 462 for rerolling 5/6 dice),